computefoundation/gnu-linux-shell-scripting/README.md

 * All initial scripts in this repository were tested with Arch Linux and the Xfce4 desktop environment.

-* Every solution in this repository is continuously maintained to ensure that each is well-structured, documented and error-free.
+* Every solution in this repository is continuously maintained to ensure that each is coded and documented well and error-free.
 This is what most of the work consists of.
 Solutions are not, however, guaranteed to be error-free.

 # Contributing